minprog/programming-2/30 Problem Sets/50 Python/60 Scraping.md

 > 350+ unit tests.

 Instructions:

-1. We assume Python and pattern are installed (see [preparations] if this is not the case).

 2. We will be looking at IMDB TV Series and getting data off this website.
 To get started, you should look at the `examples` folder within `patterns­2.5`